IObundle/iob-soc-sut/README.md

 The Tester system is compatible with any Unit Under Tester (UUT) as it does not impose any hardware constraints.
 Nonetheless, the UUT's repository must follow the [set of minimum requirements](#uuts-repository-minimum-requirements) presented below.

+For details on configuring, building and running the Tester with a generic UUT check out [this section](#instructions-for-installing-the-risc-v-gnu-compiler-toolchain).

 ## Dependencies

 Before building the system, install the following tools: